yast/yast.github.io/_posts/2022-03-31-d-installer-first-public-release.md

 We do not plan to bring the partitioner to the web interface anytime soon.
-Instead, our plan is to support all the guided partitioning options, so you can select multiple devices, choose a different file system, enable LVM, use encryption, etc. So, at the medium term, it looks like a fair trade.
+Instead, our plan is to support all the guided partitioning options, so you can select multiple devices, choose a different file system, enable LVM, use encryption, etc. So, in the medium term, it looks like a fair trade.

 ### The User Interface